 Spartacus is a joy to meet and would be suitable for just about any household but will need surgery before he can move on to the next step of his journey.
 The surgery will cost Sedona approximately $3,100, which is money that Sedona needs your help in raising.
 As a non-profit dog rescue whose mission is to rescue adult and senior German Shepherds, as well as special situation cases, Sedona is often faced with extra medical expenses.

 Spartacus will be recuperating from surgery with his foster family and will be available for adoption once he has recovered.
 He deserves a loving family who will provide him with a warm bed and roof over his head.
 He loves everyone he meets and will quickly make new friends when the time is right.
 We know you want this for him too.
 Please help us make this happen for Spartacus.

 You can help Spartacus by making a donation today to help us cover the surgery expenses.

 All donations over $100 will receive a free book, Lost Souls: Found!
-Inspiring stories About German Shepherd Dogs, which includes the story about how Sedona was rescued, the dog behind the name "Sedona Shepherd Sanctuary".
+Inspiring stories About German Shepherd Dogs, which includes inspiring stories about German Shepherds that have been rescued.